 MP for Mid Norfolk

 George Freeman is the Conservative MP for Mid Norfolk, first elected in 2010.
-He has held a number of ministerial roles in departments including Health, Business, Energy and Industrial Strategy, and Transport, and since October 2024 serves on the Science, Innovation and Technology Committee, reflecting his long involvement in science and technology policy.
+He has held ministerial roles across health, transport, business and energy policy and currently serves on the Science, Innovation and Technology Committee, reflecting his focus on science and technology.

-Declares 29 financial interests, including ongoing paid employment and earnings, ad hoc payments, visits outside the UK, plus one shareholding and one UK-sourced gift/benefit.
+Declared interests include ongoing paid employment and other earnings, ad hoc payments, visits outside the UK and a single shareholding, plus gifts/benefits and hospitality from UK sources.

 Generated 21 February 2026